Scalable Neural Decoder for Topological Surface Codes

-It is the purpose of this paper to introduce a powerful two-step decoding algorithm that combines neural network based preprocessing and union-find decoding to simultaneously achieve (i) improved error thresholds for depolarizing noise, (ii) algorithmic scalability up to tens of thousands of qubits, and (iii) real-life wall-clock run times that, for a wide range of error rates, best even those of the bare union-find algorithm, as summarized in Table \ref{Tab:Overview}.
-Our main algorithmic idea can be described as a `divide-and-conquer' approach that employs an ML decoder to preprocess {\em local} error corrections and leave the unresolved longer-range errors to a conventional UF decoding.
-The preprocessing step shifts a two-dimensional subsystem mask over a given stabilizer code (akin to the preprocessing in a convolutional neural network often employed in image processing) and decodes local errors in these subsystems.
+It is the purpose of this paper to introduce a powerful two-step decoding algorithm that combines neural network based preprocessing and union-find decoding to simultaneously achieve (i) improved error thresholds for depolarizing noise (even in the presence of syndrome measurement errors), (ii) algorithmic scalability up to tens of thousands of qubits, and (iii) real-life wall-clock run times (i.e.\ the elapsed time passed to execute the decoding process) that, for a range of error rates, best even those of the bare union-find algorithm, as summarized in Table \ref{Tab:Overview}.
+Our main algorithmic idea can be described as a hierarchical approach \cite{delfosse2020hardware} that employs an ML decoder to preprocess {\em local} error corrections and leave the unresolved longer-range errors to a conventional UF decoding.
+The preprocessing step shifts a two-dimensional subsystem over a given stabilizer code (akin to the preprocessing in a convolutional neural network often employed in image processing) and decodes local errors in these subsystems.
 After this step, the system still exhibits errors that require longer range corrections, for which we employ a conventional UF decoder.
-However, since the preprocessing reduces the effective error rate -- up to two orders of magnitude depending on the original error rate -- this second step is extremely performant when compared with employing UF decoding to the original error instances.
-Extensive wall-clock time measurements of our approach (the true performance indicator in many real-life applications) show that our algorithm outperforms the bare UF decoder both in the low-noise regime (down to error rates as low as 1\%) in which one ideally wants to operate quantum computing devices as well as the high-noise regime where our ML-assisted approach is found to push the error threshold by up to 10\% above the value of the bare UF decoder.
+However, since the preprocessing reduces the effective error rate -- up to two orders of magnitude depending on the original error rate -- this second step is extremely performant as compared to, e.g., employing UF decoding to the original unprocessed error instances.
+Extensive wall-clock time measurements of our approach (the true performance indicator in many real-life applications) show that our algorithm outperforms the bare UF decoder in a noise regime from 1\% (in which one might want to operate quantum computing devices) up to the 10\% regime where our ML-assisted approach is found to push the error threshold by some 15 percent above the value of the bare UF decoder.
+Our approach bears some similarity to the `lazy UF decoder' \cite{delfosse2020hardware}, which also employs hierarchical decoding with a strictly local, hard decision preprocessing step and has been shown to substantially improve UF decoding for ultralow error rates below the per mil range.